What Happens During Anaphase I Of Meiosis

 • Pachytene: The chromosomes become fully synapsed, and crossing over occurs.
 Crossing over is the exchange of genetic material between homologous chromosomes, leading to further genetic variation.

 • Diplotene: The synaptonemal complex begins to break down, and the homologous chromosomes start to separate.
-However, they remain attached at points called chiasmata, which are the sites of crossing over.
+That said, they remain attached at points called chiasmata, which are the sites of crossing over.

 • Diakinesis: The chromosomes become even more condensed, and the nuclear envelope breaks down, preparing the cell for metaphase I.